Codecademy/docs/documentation/content-standards.md

 ### Standards for the file name

-The file name should be the title of the entry, in lowercase, with words replaced by dashes, followed by ``.md``.
-So, to give an example, an encylopedia entry titled "How to Create a Codepedia Entry" should have the file name ``how-to-create-a-codepedia-entry.md``.
+The file name should be the title of the entry, in lowercase, with words replaced by dashes and punctuation removed, followed by ``.md``.
+So, to give an example, an encylopedia entry titled "How to Create a Codepedia Entry?" should have the file name ``how-to-create-a-codepedia-entry.md``.

 ### Standards for the content

 - All text should be written in Markdown
   - For more details on Markdown, see Codecademy's [Curriculum Markdown Style Guide](http://curriculum-documentation.codecademy.com/content-guidelines/markdown-style-guide/).
-- The content should begin with a brief title of size H1 (i.e. preceded by "# ")
-- This title should not exceed 30 characters unless absolutely necessary
-- Each subsection should begin with a title of size H2 (i.e. preceded by "## ")
+- Each subsection should begin with a heading of size H2 (i.e. preceded by "## ")
 - All in-line code should be delineated by single backticks (`)

 #### Code Blocks